 1993.
 Began to acquire computer skills.
 Learned touch-typing, word processing, spreadsheets, AutoCad, scanning, QuickBooks, etc.

 2002.
-First good internet connection, first website www.AirCarAccess.com which is now over ten years old.
+First good internet connection, first website www.AirCarAccess.com which is now almost 15 years old.

 2003.
 Worked in a machine shop.
 Scanned all the research compilations and recycled the paper, gave filing cabinets away.

 2005.
 Moved to the Philippines, can't afford to live in the US anymore.
-Took three years off to study the Cebuano-Visayan language.
-Spearheaded an effort to put this beautiful language Binisaya back on the map.
+Took three years off to study the Bisaya (a.k.a.
+"Cebuano-Visayan") language.
+Spearheaded an effort to put this beautiful language Bisaya back on the map.

 2009.
 Wrote Compressed Air Power Secrets, 3rd edition, working 24/7 for five months.
-Best seller ever since.
-One man donated $900 for this book, which helped enormously to encourage the research on the next book.
+Our most popular publication ever since.

 2010 – 2011.
 Returned to political protest as a form of spare time entertainment, via Facebook.
 Went in debt to research Air Car Hall of Fame, volume 1, exploring in detail the accomplishments and backgrounds of inventors who made unusual claims about compressed air power devices.
 Return to this project is heartily longed for, but correspondence has taken on a life of its own with several people who think they are on the brink of learning the secrets of Bob Neal, George Heaton, Bill Truitt, and others.